AllenInstitute/PeakRankR/README.md

 				bw_table,
 				TRUE,
 				c(1,1,1)))
 ```

-Replace the "" with the right values
+Replace the string in "" with the right values